-While access to healthcare is vital for our society, healthcare providers face some of the most stringent oversight across all industries.
-State and federal authorities regulate virtually all aspects of health care providers’ operations, from their billing and recordkeeping practices to their prescription protocols and patient services.
+While access to healthcare is vital for our society, healthcare industry providers face some of the most stringent oversight across all industries.
+State and federal authorities regulate virtually all aspects of operations of providers in the health care industry, from their billing and recordkeeping practices to their prescription protocols and patient services.

 About Our Healthcare Law Practice